 One major component of body soils is sebum, which is an oily substance produced by skin.
 As with removing other oil stains, the solution involves detergents and hot water.
 The Washington Post article on body soil reports that more than 60 percent of today's fabrics are made from synthetics that can't handle hot water washing.
 However, in addition to sorting by color, you can sort by fabric type and washing requirements.
 That way, you can wash high-sebum laundry like undershirts and underwear in hot water.

 4. Choose the Right Detergent and Correct Amount

 If you can't wash on hot, choose a detergent that does well on body soils.
 Older laundry detergents may not be able to tackle the newer cold-water-wash-only fabrics.
 Consumer Reports recommends Tide Plus Ultra Stain Release, but there are many that can work.
-Select a detergent that's designed to work in cold water and that does well with body soils.
+Select detergent that's designed to work in cold water and that does well with body soils.
 Then read the label and use the correct amount for your load of laundry.

 5. Don't Wait to Wash

 For very soiled items like workout clothes, don't wait to wash the laundry.
 Waiting gives bacteria time to reproduce.
 Instead, wash a small load as soon as you have it.
 Similarly, don't let unwashed laundry pile up if you can help it.
 Try to wash regularly, especially in the summertime or if you live in a warm climate.